Logistics/Telematics

 Cost

-Real-time monitoring helped reduce fuel costs by 10%, driven by better fuel tracking and theft prevention.
+Real-time monitoring helped reduce fuel costs by 10%, driven by improved tracking and theft prevention.

 15%